 Of course, over the short term, the kind of economic shocks we recently experienced can drastically affect a company's profitability.
 That's why I like to look at five fiscal years' worth of margins, along with the results for the trailing 12 months, the last fiscal year, and last fiscal quarter (LFQ).
 You can't always reach a hard conclusion about your company's health, but you can better understand what to expect, and what to watch.

 Here's the margin picture for AmerisourceBergen over the past few years.

 Source: S&P Capital IQ.
 Dollar amounts in millions.
 FY = fiscal year.
 TTM = trailing 12 months.

-With TTM operating and net margins at a 5-year high, AmerisourceBergen looks like it's doing great.
+With recent TTM operating margins exceeding historical averages, AmerisourceBergen looks like it is doing fine.

 Add AmerisourceBergen to My Watchlist.

 The article Here's Why AmerisourceBergen Is Earning So Much for You originally appeared on Fool.com.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
 The Motley Fool has no positions in the stocks mentioned above.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.